vdhamer/Photo-Club-Hub/.github/README.md

 <details><summary>Details on Museums (click to expand)</summary></p>

 A photo museum is not a photo club and is displayed on the maps using a dedicated marker.
-Techncially, the app doesn't allow museums to have "members" that share images with the museum.</p>
+Technically, the app doesn't allow museums to have "members" that share images with the museum.</p>

 Consider the showing of museums a bonus that may interest some users.
 You are welcome to add a favorite photo museum via a GitHub Pull Request.
 It only requires extending a JSON file.